Plan tiers

 If you exceed the included RCs in a billing period, your plan's default overage policy decides what happens:

-- Business and Enterprise default to auto-overage.
-Reviews keep running and each extra RC is billed at the per-RC overage rate at the end of the period.
+- Starter, Team, and Business default to auto-overage on both monthly and annual billing.
+Reviews keep running once you pass your included RCs, and each extra RC is billed at the per-RC overage rate at the end of the period.
+By default there is no cap; set an overage cap if you want a known ceiling (a cap of zero behaves like hard-block).

 You can change the policy and set a cap.
 See Overage behavior for details.